themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 Mode*](http://en.wikibooks.org/wiki/Learning_the_vi_Editor/Vim/Modes#insert_.28and_replace.29)."
 After this, you can type " world" with impunity.
 Insert mode is where you can type like usual.
 At this point you may just want to quit Vim an move on.
 Wait, how in the Sam Hill do you quit Vim?
+For that you need to enter [Command-line or Command mode](http://en.wikibooks.org/wiki/Learning_the_vi_Editor/Vim/Modes#command-line) by typing `:`.

 Vim doesn't seem to like beginners.